 Rutgers School of Criminal Justice was founded almost forty years ago, and ever since opening its doors, the school has been recognized among the leading programs in the field.
 Over the years, Rutgers School of Criminal Justice’s faculty have made significant contributions to criminal justice policy and criminological theory, and the school’s graduates have taken their places among the most productive and well-respected scholars in the field.
 Today, studies show that Rutgers School of Criminal Justice continues to rank among the top criminal justice programs, nationwide, with special regard to the school’s graduate programs.

-Beyond NSF, Rutgers and Ohio State, a number of Universities have generously sponsored their own graduate students’ attendance at the Annual RDCJN Workshops, including: Arizona State University’s School of Social Transformation, University of Florida’s Department of Sociology and Criminology & Law, California Lutheran University, University of Missouri – St. Louis, University of Texas – Arlington, Michigan State University, Indiana University – Bloomington, and University of Washington’s Department of Sociology.
+Beyond NSF and Rutgers, a number of Universities have generously sponsored their own graduate students’ attendance at the Annual RDCJN Workshops, including: Arizona State University’s School of Social Transformation, University of Florida’s Department of Sociology and Criminology & Law, California Lutheran University, University of Missouri – St. Louis, University of Texas – Arlington, Michigan State University, Indiana University – Bloomington, and University of Washington’s Department of Sociology.